Risk-Aware Submodular Optimization for Multi-Robot Coordination: Introduction

 Thus, in these scenarios, it is natural to go beyond expectation and focus on a risk-aware measure.
 One popular coherent risk measure is \emph{Conditional-Value-at-Risk} (CVaR)~\cite{pflug2000some,rockafellar2000optimization}.
 CVaR is parameterized by a risk level $\alpha$.
-Informally, maximizing CVaR is equivalent to maximizing the expectated utility in the worst $\alpha$-tail scenarios.\footnote{We formally review CVaR and other related concepts in Section~\ref{subsec:risk}}
+Informally, maximizing CVaR is equivalent to maximizing the expected utility in the worst $\alpha$-tail scenarios.\footnote{We formally review CVaR and other related concepts in Section~\ref{subsec:risk}.}

-\textbf{Related work}. \rev{ Several works have focused on optimizing CVaR.
+\textbf{Related work}.
+Several works have focused on optimizing CVaR.
 In their seminal work~\cite{rockafellar2000optimization}, Rockafellar and Uryasev presented an algorithm for CVaR minimization for reducing the risk in financial portfolio optimization with a large number of instruments.
 Note that, in {portfolio optimization}, we select a distribution over available decision variables, instead of selecting a single one.
 Later, they showed the advantage of optimizing CVaR for general loss distributions in finance~\cite{rockafellar2002conditional}.

 Another popular risk measure in finance is the Value-at-Risk (VaR)~\cite{morgan1996riskmetrics}, which is generally used for formulating the chance-constrained optimization problems.
 Yang and Chakraborty studied a chance-constrained combinatorial optimization problem that takes into account the risk in multi-robot assignment~\cite{yang2017algorithm}.
 They later extended this to knapsack problems~\cite{yang2018algorithm}.
 They solved the problem by transforming it to a risk-aware problem with mean-variance measure~\cite{markowitz1952portfolio}.

-However, Majumdar and Pavone argued that CVaR is a better measure to quantify risk than VaR or mean-variance based on six proposed axioms in the context of robotics~\cite{majumdar2020should}. }
+Compared to VaR, Rockafellar and Uryasev stated that CVaR has more desirable mathematical characteristics such as subadditivity, convexity, and coherence, and is easier to optimize when it is calculated from scenarios~\cite{rockafellar2000optimization}.
+Also, Majumdar and Pavone argued that CVaR has better properties for quantifying risk than VaR or mean-variance based on six proposed axioms in the context of robotics~\cite{majumdar2020should}.

 When the utility is a discrete submodular set function, i.e., $f(\mathcal{S},y)$, Maehara presented a negative result for maximizing $\text{CVaR}$~\cite{maehara2015risk}--- there is no polynomial time multiplicative approximation algorithm for this problem under some reasonable assumptions in computational complexity.
 To avoid this difficulty, Ohsaka and Yoshida in~\cite{ohsaka2017portfolio} used the same idea from {portfolio optimization} and proposed a method of selecting a distribution over available sets rather than selecting a single set, and gave a provable guarantee.
 Following this line, Wilder considered a CVaR maximization of a {continuous submodular} function instead of the submodular set functions~\cite{wilder2018risk}.
 They gave a $(1 - 1/e)$--approximation algorithm for {continuous submodular} functions and also evaluated the algorithm for discrete submodular functions using {portfolio optimization}~\cite{ohsaka2017portfolio}.